-Tessica Brown Become viral when she applied strong commercial Glue or super adhesive on her hair, thinking of regular Hairspray for hairstyling product.
-Tessica becomes viral when she messed with this glue on her head and stuck all hairs together.
+Tessica Brown Became viral when she applied strong commercial Glue or super adhesive on her hair, thinking of regular Hairspray for hairstyling product.
+Tessica became viral when she messed with this glue on her head and stuck all hairs together.

-Even if Brown intended to put Gorilla Glue on his hair, he clearly had a hard time afterward, had to go to the hospital and tried various removal methods.
+Even if Brown intended to put Gorilla Glue on his hair, he clearly had a hard time afterward, had to go to the hospital and try various removal methods.
 Brown finally relented and cut off his long ponytail.
 A Beverly Hills surgeon offered his services, free of charge, to help her get rid of Gorilla Glue, and she took it.
 After a four-hour surgery, Brown’s head is thankful without glue.

 What is Gorilla Glue made for?

 Basically, Gorilla Spray Adhesive is a commercial super bond adhesive.
 It is used for multipurpose uses to bond a wide variety of surfaces, from fabric to paper, from broken woods to fractured plastic, from split cardboard to metal tip, and much more.
-It’s robust in nature and quickly bond the two surface to each other.
+It’s robust in nature and quickly bonds the two surfaces to each other.